processing/processing/core/README.md

 Any code that uses `javax.media.opengl` in imports should replace that `com.jogamp.opengl`.
 I guess the JOGL folks are fully on their own w/o Oracle/Sun support.

+### NEWT

+NEWT was written by the JOGL guys so that they could avoid AWT altogether.
+The outdated/outmoded AWT makes a lot of assumptions that make implementation of GL a mess and causes performance trouble.
+This is a big part of the rendering changes that I’ve been making in 3—that we’re moving away from AWT as much as possible so that we don’t have performance problems.
+In the GL case, AWT causes some stuttering and lowered frame rates.
+We can get rid of those by dropping Applet, Component, and Canvas, and switching to NEWT’s windowing mechanism.

 ### JOGL vs LWJGL

 During the alpha 6, 7, and 8 release process we did some juggling with what OpenGL library we should use.